bruno-gorga/da-ebac-exercise/README.md

-This repository exists with the sole purpose of helping me develop my skills as a Data Analyst/Python developter in the Data Analytics course I am doing at EBAC (Escola Britanica de Artes Criativas & Tecnologia), an online tech school in Brazil.
+This repository exists with the sole purpose of helping me develop my skills as a Data Analyst/Python developer in the Data Analytics course I am doing at EBAC (Escola Britanica de Artes Criativas & Tecnologia), an online tech school in Brazil.